Treatment for thyroid cancer

 - reduce the risk of the cancer coming back after treatment.

-Radioactive iodine for thyroid cancer
+Radioactive iodine (RAI) for thyroid cancer

-Radiotherapy for thyroid cancer
+External beam radiotherapy for thyroid cancer

 Targeted therapies